vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 # Security Considerations

-vCons contain sensitive conversational data, which raises several security concerns, particularly regarding data integrity and personal privacy.
+vCons contain sensitive conversational data, which raises several data privacy and security concerns, particularly regarding data integrity and personal privacy.
 The following points outline the key security considerations for vCons:

 1. Data Integrity and Immutability
    - vCons need to be protected against unauthorized modifications to ensure the authenticity of the conversational data.